-What you do is to get some fresh Prince Edward Island Mussels.
+What you do is to get some fresh mussles.
 Keep them on a bed of ice in the fridge until you’re ready to use them.

 When you’re ready, check to make sure that all of them are closed tightly.
 If one is open, tap it. if it doesn’t close, throw it out.

 Then you make a basic tomato sauce and get it good and hot in a large frying pan.
 Add the mussels and stir.
 Look at them all in there.
 Sooooo good!